- Duke University School of Law (J.D./LL.M, 2006)

 an Italian fund of funds in numerous investments in US real estate funds.

-Mrs. Millett is Chair of the Subcommittee for Foreign Investors of the ABA Tax Section Real Estate Committee
+Ms. Millett is Chair of the Subcommittee for Foreign Investors of the ABA Tax Section Real Estate Committee.

 She also serves as Chair of the Firm’s Pro Bono Committee having initiated pro bono relationships with several organizations to assist clients in U-Visa applications and asylum applications.

-Prior to joining the Firm in 2012, Mrs. Millett was an associate at Linklaters LLP where she practiced since 2006.
-Mrs. Millett received her B.A. from Johns Hopkins University in 2000, and her J.D. and LL.M.
+Prior to joining the Firm in 2012, Ms. Millett was an associate at Linklaters LLP where she practiced since 2006.
+Ms. Millett received her B.A. from Johns Hopkins University in 2000, and her J.D. and LL.M.
 (International and Comparative Law) from Duke University School of Law in 2006, where she was a member of the Duke Journal of Comparative and International Law.
-Mrs. Millett is admitted to practice in New York.
+Ms. Millett is admitted to practice in New York.